-Rumors have been swirling, but today we finally have confirmation: President Obama has officially announced the designation of the Northeast Canyons and Seamounts Marine National Monument, the first marine monument in the Atlantic Ocean.
+Rumors have been swirling, but today, on September 15, 2016, we finally have confirmation: President Obama has officially announced the designation of the Northeast Canyons and Seamounts Marine National Monument, the first marine monument in the Atlantic Ocean.
 The announcement was made today in Washington, D.C. at the Our Ocean Conference hosted by Secretary of State John Kerry.
 At the conference, President Obama spoke about the many threats that ocean ecosystems face, including overfishing, pollution, and ship traffic.

 "The more of those threats that we eliminate through conservation, the more resilient those ecosystems will be to the consequences of climate change," he said.
 "So today we’re building on this approach by establishing the first marine national monument in the Atlantic.
 We’re protecting fragile ecosystems off the coast of New England, including pristine underseas canyons and seamounts.
 We’re helping make the oceans more resilient to climate change, and this will help fishermen better understand the changes that are taking place that will affect their livelihood.
 And we’re doing it in a way that respects the fishing industry’s unique role in New England’s economy and history. "